 Red, Green, Blue, Orange, and Silver (which changes to a bus route).
 Kendall Square is the subway stop closest to campus, roughly a 10 minute walk, and is accessible via the Red Line.
+Central Square is arguably the closest to our building.
 Overall, the Red Line will most likely be the most important during your time here, as it runs through most of Cambridge and connects Harvard Central Square and Kendall Square.